elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

       <strong>Interview Response:</strong> Alternatives include the Factory Method, Builder, and Prototype patterns, or Dependency Injection techniques.
 Each of these patterns has its own strengths and weaknesses.
     </div><br />
     <div>
       <strong>Technical Response:</strong> There are several alternative patterns that can be used instead of the Abstract Factory pattern, depending on the specific requirements of the application.
 Some examples include the Factory Method pattern, the Builder pattern, and the Prototype pattern.
-Each of these patterns has its own strengths and weaknesses and can be used to solve different problems related to object creation and instantiation.<br />
+Each of these patterns has its own strengths and weaknesses and can be used to solve different problems related to object creation and instantiation.
     </div>
   </div>
 </details>